sseid4/IOS101-prework/README.md

 Submitted by: **Siyam Seid**

 **Color Switch** is an app that changes the app's background to a rondom color every time the button is clicked.
-[TODO]

 Time spent: **1** hours spent in total